|

 - Services rendered to DSHS and DCYF clients covered by our union contract are currently coordinated by two state vendors: Universal Language Services and FourCorners.

-- Services rendered for L&I claims and soon to be covered by our union contract are currently coordinated by one state vendors for onsite and remote interpreting: SOSi through their Wordbridge platform.
-The union contract for this bargaining unit will go into effect on July 1, 2025.
+- Services rendered for L&I claims are currently coordinated by the state's vendor SOSi through its Wordbridge platform.
+The union contract for this bargaining unit went into effect on July 1, 2025.

 Our members are a group of dedicated interpreters who work for the greater good.
 Every odd year, our membership elects its interpreter leaders who, for a 2-year term, volunteer their time and share their knowledge freely with their colleagues.